chousel1/stig_slayer/README.md

 ### Loading Checklists

-1. Open STIG Slayer in your browser.
+1. Open STIG Surge in your browser.
 2. Select the desired workspace.
 3. Load one or more `.cklb` files.
 4. Begin editing, comparing, or analyzing.